 It's important to remember that an annuity is still the only method of ensuring that you'll receive an income for the rest of your life, however long that may be.
 You will never be without an income in retirement with an annuity.

 But, there are still some risks, and it's important to be aware of them.
 We've outlined them below.

 Annuities have received very bad press for being poor value.
 Under this arrangement, when you retire, you essentially exchange your pension pot for an income.
 The annuity provider will quote an annuity rate which will determine the income you get for the rest of your life.
 But, annuity rates have been reducing steadily over the last few years, and so annuity income has fallen as a result.

 The pension freedoms offer new opportunities when this happens.
 Under the previous system, your annuity provider used to keep whatever was left of your pension pot after you died (unless you lived longer than expected and actually got more income than your original pension pot was worth).
-This meant that if you died soon after taking an annuity you could be a big loser.
+This meant that if you died soon after taking an annuity you (and your beneficiaries) could lose big.

 However, some annuities will now permit the return of unused funds to beneficiaries (possibly subject to tax).
 To get this benefit, you have to select 'Value Protection' when you take out your annuity, otherwise it's too late.
 This may also reduce your annuity rate, and therefore the amount of income you get from your annuity.

 Your state of health can be key when determining the level of income you get from an annuity.
 It's important to tell your provider about any health issues you have, because if you have a condition that could shorten your life (such as heart issues), you could qualify for an enhanced annuity rate - which means your income will be higher.
 This is because the annuity company will expect to pay the annuity for less time.